Agaricus bresadolanus

-Agaricus bresadolanus is a species of fungus in the genus Agaricus.
+Agaricus bresadolanus (parkland mushroom) is a species of fungus in the genus Agaricus.
+Its spores are ellipsoid and lack a germ pore, with dimensions of 5.5–7.5 by 4.0–5.0 μm.

 It was described by Hungarian mycologist Gábor Bohus in 1969.
 A rare species, it has been recorded in Asia and southern Europe, where it fruits singly or in groups along paths and in grassy area of deciduous woodland.

-It spores are ellipsoid and lack a germ pore, with dimensions of 5.5–7.5 by 4.0–5.0 µm.
+Toxicity

+While generally considered edible, a small number of reports of severe stomach pain after ingestion suggest that it might be somewhat poisonous.